 "I'll stop when you stop."

 "Are you fellas about finished?
-I need to dine and dash, I've got a long drive ahead of me," I said, pleading with my two friends?
+I need to dine and dash today boys, I've got a long drive ahead of me," I said, pleading with my two friends.

-"Long drive, where to," asked Angelo, standing finally and taking a deep breath through his healed nose?
+"Long drive, where to?" asked Angelo, standing at last, taking a deep breath through his healed nose.

 "See, good as new," Johnny said smiling.